Need Outsourcing Software Development Team?

 Principle 2: Nurture Collaboration

-Collaboration is the measure for achieving the vision and goals.
+Collaboration is the measure for achieving the vision and goals within the team dynamics project management.
 It is the primary component of every project.
 Thus, collaboration and project vision goes hand in hand.
 Without the first, no team can move from the top to the bottom of the Project Leadership Pyramid.
 With no common cause, collaboration makes no sense.

 To support collaboration, a manager should try to turn into a role model to everyone else in the team.
 First of all, share info and your thoughts with others regularly and ask them to share their opinion as well.